AcceleratedLinux/accelerated-linux/linux/Documentation/virt/kvm/api.rst

   exception_has_payload, exception_payload, and exception.pending
   fields contain a valid state.
 This bit will be set whenever KVM_CAP_EXCEPTION_PAYLOAD is enabled.

+- KVM_VCPUEVENT_VALID_TRIPLE_FAULT may be set to signal that the triple_fault_pending field contains a valid state.
+This bit will be set whenever KVM_CAP_X86_TRIPLE_FAULT_EVENT is enabled.

 ARM64:
 ^^^^^^